 (i) conduct examination and training on various subjects relating to arbitration and conciliation and award certificates thereof;

-(j) establish and maintain depository of arbitral awards made both in India and overseas;
+(j) establish and maintain a depository of arbitral awards made both in India and overseas;

 (k) make recommendations regarding personnel, training and infrastructure of arbitral institutions; and